wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

-The core hypothesis of this book is called the Dual Cognitive Modes hypothesis and is summarized as follows.
+The core hypothesis of this book is called the dual cognitive modes hypothesis (DCMH) and is summarized as follows.

 ## The Core DCM hypothesis, in one sentence

-**The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *default cognitive mode* and the *social cognitive mode***.
+**The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *standard cognitive mode* and the *social cognitive mode***.

 ## Explanation of the core DCM hypothesis

-tl/dr: the social mode is defined by its opposition to the default mode; the default mode does whatever the individual deems is worth doing
+tl/dr: the social mode is defined by its opposition to the standard mode; the standard mode performs operations that are useful, as judged by the individual

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).

 ## Why
-- The purpose of the default cognitive mode is to *benefit* the individual [1], where "benefit" is judged by the individual, with no justification or explanation needed.
+- The purpose of the standard cognitive mode is to *benefit* the individual [1], where "benefit" is judged by the individual, with no justification or explanation needed.
 - The purpose of the social cognitive mode is to gain acceptance by the tribe; to *belong*.

 ## When
-- The default cognitive mode is ALWAYS in control, in EVERY context, by default, UNLESS it is overridden by the social cognitive mode.
+- The standard cognitive mode is ALWAYS in control, in EVERY context, by default, UNLESS it is overridden by the social cognitive mode.
-- The social cognitive mode overrides the default cognitive mode ONLY when required to do so by the tribal narrative fiction.
+- The social cognitive mode overrides the standard cognitive mode ONLY when required to do so by the tribal narrative fiction.
 Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is only in very particular, highly specific contexts, SPECIFIC TO THE TRIBE.

 ## What / How
-- default mode: n/a (The core DCM hypothesis does not require us to specify!)
+- standard cognitive mode: n/a (The core DCM hypothesis does not require us to specify!)
-- social mode: demonstrations of loyalty to the tribe by the performance of virtue signals (see below)
+- social cognitive mode: demonstrations of loyalty to the tribe by the performance of virtue signals (see below)

 ## Virtue signals